Mesothelioma and Asbestos Exposure in Oklahoma

 Asbestos-Related News in Oklahoma

-The EPA has awarded the Oklahoma Department of Labor $202,970 to help protect school children and state workers from asbestos exposure.
+The U.S. Environmental Protection Agency (EPA) has awarded the Oklahoma Department of Labor $202,970 to help protect school children and state workers from potential asbestos exposure as part of the Asbestos Hazard Emergency Response Act (AHERA).

 Author: Linda Molinari